-Central European Journal of International and Security Studies (CEJISS) is committed to publishing high-quality research and upholding the integrity of the scientific record.
+Central European Journal of International and Security Studies (CEJISS, the Journal) is committed to publishing high-quality research and upholding the integrity of the scientific record.
 To meet this objective, the peer review and publication processes should be transparent, impartial, and fair.
-The Ethical Guidelines discuss the role and responsibilities of Authors, Reviewers, and the CEJISS Editorial Team.
+The Ethical Guidelines discuss the role and responsibilities of Authors, Reviewers, the CEJISS Editorial Team and other bodies of the Journal.
+They are intended to uphold and implement good practices and standards relevant to International Relations, other Social Sciences and academic knowledge production.
+In particular, they are inspired by the COPE Core Practices.

 If you have any questions regarding these guidelines and their application, please contact the CEJISS Editorial Team.